ceramicnetwork/CIPs/README.md

 ## 4. Submit a PR for consideration by CIP editors

-> PRs are stable proposals ready for consideration by CIP editors.
+> Open PRs are CIPs ready for consideration by editors and/or core devs.

 When your proposal exits Last Call, you should submit a Pull Request to the CIP repository so EIP editors can review your proposal.
 To do this, fork the CIP repository by clicking "Fork" in the top right.
 Add your CIP to your fork of the repository.
 Update your proposal to **PENDING** status in the header.
 Then, submit a Pull Request to the CIP repository.